A classification of postcritically finite Newton maps: Introduction

-Denote by $\mathcal{N}$ the set of postcritically finite Newton maps up to affine conjugacy, and by $\mathcal{G}$ we denote the set of abstract extended Newton graphs under the graph equivalence of Definition \ref{Def_ThurstonEquivalenceAbstExtGraphs}.
-It follows from the statements of Theorem \ref{Thm_NewtMapsGenerateExtNewtGraphs} and \ref{Thm_Realization} that there are well-defined maps $\mathcal{F}: \mathcal{N} \to \mathcal{G}$ and $\mathcal{F}': \mathcal{G} \to \mathcal{N}$ respectively.
-It will be shown that the mappings $\mathcal{F}$ and $\mathcal{F}'$ are bijective, and inverses of each other, yielding the following theorem.
+Denote by $\Newt$ the set of postcritically finite Newton maps up to affine conjugacy, and by $\AENG$ we denote the set of abstract extended Newton graphs under the graph equivalence of Definition \ref{Def_ThurstonEquivalenceAbstExtGraphs}.
+It follows from the statements of Theorem \ref{Thm_NewtMapsGenerateExtNewtGraphs} and \ref{Thm_Realization} that there are well-defined maps

-\begin{theorem} [Combinatorial classification] There is a natural bijection between the set of postcritically finite Newton maps (up to affine conjugacy) and the set of abstract extended Newton graphs (up to combinatorial equivalence) so that for every abstract extended Newton graph $(\Sigma, f)$, the associated postcritically finite Newton map has the property that any associated extended Newton graph is equivalent to $(\Sigma,f)$. \end{theorem}
+respectively.
+It will be shown that the mappings $\mathcal{F}$ and $\mathcal{F}'$ are bijective, and inverses of each other, yielding Main Theorem \ref{Thm_Bijection}.

+\begin{remark} This paper not only provides a classification of the largest non-polynomial family of rational maps so far, it also lays foundations for classification and rigidity results in a substantially larger context.
+In particular, there is the following rigidity result: all Newton maps, postcritically finite or not, are \emph{rigid} in the sense that any two such maps can be distinguished in purely combinatorial terms (plus conformal invariants such as multipliers of attracting cycles), except when they admit embedded polynomial-like dynamics that fails to be rigid \cite{DS} (see also \cite{RYZ} in the non-renormalizable case).
+In parallel, strong results about local connectivity for the Julia sets of Newton maps are developed.
+In particular, the boundary of every component of the basin of a root is locally connected; this was also shown independently in \cite{WYZ}.

-\begin{remark} This paper not only provides a classification of the largest non-polynomial family of rational maps so far, it also lays foundations for classification results in a substantially larger context (current work in progress): the fundamental property of the dynamics that we are using is that Fatou components have a common accessible boundary point at infinity, as well as the preimages of these Fatou components.
-A basic ingredient in more general classification results builds on periodic Fatou components with common accessible boundary points, and for these our methods will be a key ingredient.
-We would also like to mention current work by Mamayusupov \cite{Ma15} that classifies those rational maps that arise as Newton maps of transcendental entire functions; this classification builds upon our result. \end{remark}
+The fundamental property of the dynamics that is underlying our work is that Fatou components have a common accessible boundary point at infinity, as well as the preimages of these Fatou components.
+A basic ingredient in more general classification and rigidity results builds on periodic Fatou components with common accessible boundary points, and for these our methods will be a key ingredient.